gdsbook/book/notebooks/09_spatial_inequality.md

 gs69.g
 ```

-The share of the overall gini coefficient that is due to the "far" differences is stored in the `wcg` share:
+The share of the overall Gini coefficient that is due to the "far" differences is stored in the `wcg` share:

 ```python
 gs69.wcg_share